Nuclear Power in Taiwan

 All nuclear facilities on Taiwan are subject to a non-governmental safeguards agreement with the International Atomic Energy Agency, and all fall under full safeguards.

 Taiwan signed the Nuclear Non-Proliferation Treaty (NPT) in 1968 and ratified it, but after 1971, the People's Republic of China replaced Taiwan in the NPT and the IAEA.
 In terms of such treaties and organisations, and for those countries which adhere to a one-China Policy, Taiwan does not exist as an independent state.
-The USA recognises Taiwan as an independent state and has state to state relations with it.
+The USA recognizes Taiwan as an independent state and has state-to-state relations with it.
 Taiwan has a unique status.
 Nuclear safeguards are applied in Taiwan under a trilateral agreement between Taiwan, the USA and the IAEA.

 Notes & references